 Sometimes referred to as the Elizalde Cement Plant ruins, the shell of this abandoned complex was officially called the Carrara Portland Cement Company Plant.

-Touted at the time as one of the most advanced cement companies in the country, Carrara was slated to produce two grades of cement: a standard commercial gray construction cement, and a special high quality white cement with the crushed white marble and white clay of its namesake from the Carrara quarry about a mile away.
+It was slated to produce two grades of cement: gray construction cement, and a high quality white cement using the crushed white Carrara marble from the nearby quarry.